SUBMISSION WILL OPEN SOON

 - Software design, architecture, management, and continuous deployment pipelines

-First-time pattern authors are especially welcomed to participate in the conference.
-All papers accepted for shepherding process will receive in-depth shepherding by an experienced pattern author before the conference.
-If any questions will arise, contact the conference chairs.
+First-time pattern authors are especially welcome to participate in the conference.
+All papers accepted for the shepherding process will receive in-depth shepherding by an experienced pattern author before the conference.
+Should you have any questions, please contact the conference chairs.

 We also accept papers on the application of patterns in practice.
-The focus of these papers should be on applications of patterns in real-life settings as well as on systematizing the application of patterns.
-They should stimulate a general discussion on how to disseminate the patterns literature more widely in higher education and training.
+The focus of these papers should be on applications of patterns in industrial projects, as well as on systematizing the application of patterns.